Socket Functions

 Open a TCP Client Socket

-function SocketTcpClientCreate($host as string, $port as integer, $timeout as integer) as handle
+function SocketTcpClientCreate($ipAddress as string, $port as integer, $timeout as integer) as handle

 Arguments

-$host The address that will be used to connect to the TCP server.
+$ipAddress The IP address that will be used to connect to the TCP server.

 $port The port through which to connect to the TCP server, represented as an integer between 0 and 65535.

 $timeout The maximum number of milliseconds to wait for a connection to succeed.
+You should set this timeout to a reasonable value based on your network setup.
 A value of zero represents an infinite timeout.
+Setting the timeout to infinite is not recommended and could result in this function blocking forever if it cannot successfully make a connection.

 Returns